eddeighton/mega/readme.md

 2. The ability to host the simulation in a "creative" mode that enables "live" programming and changing the program as it executes with very fast compilation.

+3. A novel "Hypergraph" high level concept of bi-directional links between objects specified at compile time and integrated into Megastructure function calls.

-3. The ability to easily bind the program to game engines i.e. Unity such that megastructure can completely control the Unity s cene graph but appropriate work is gracefully offloaded to Unity itself.
+4. The ability to easily bind the program to game engines i.e. Unity such that Megastructure can control the Unity scene graph.

-4. A novel approach to developer workflow support based on change detector testing and providing HTML live reports about the program.
+5. A novel approach to developer workflow support based on change detector testing and providing HTML live reports about the program.

 # Deployment

+The Megastructure retail compiler generates vanilla C++ code that works anywhere C++ works and largely optimises away ALL overheads of the creative system to produce highly efficient production code.

 The Megastructure creative system only works on linux and is implemented as a set of independent executables including: